Aliases for RRAGB Gene

 GeneCards Summary for RRAGB Gene

 RRAGB (Ras-Related GTP Binding B) is a Protein Coding gene.
-Diseases associated with RRAGB include taeniasis and paragonimiasis.
-Among its related pathways are Translational Control and PI3K / Akt Signaling.
+Diseases associated with RRAGB include parasitic helminthiasis infectious disease.
+Among its related pathways are Signaling by GPCR and mTOR signalling.
 GO annotations related to this gene include GTP binding and guanyl ribonucleotide binding.
 An important paralog of this gene is RRAGA.

 UniProtKB/Swiss-Prot Summary for RRAGB Gene